pulumi/terraform-provider-aws/website/docs/r/s3_bucket_lifecycle_configuration.html.markdown

 ### rule

 ~> **NOTE:** The `filter` argument, while Optional, is required if the `rule` configuration block does not contain a `prefix` **and** you intend to override the default behavior of setting the rule to filter objects with the empty string prefix (`""`).
-Since `prefix` is deprecated by Amazon S3 and will be removed in the next major version of the Terraform AWS Provider, we recommend users either specify `filter` or leave both `filter` and `prefix` unspecified.
+Since `prefix` is deprecated by Amazon S3 and will be removed in the next major version of the AWS Provider, we recommend users either specify `filter` or leave both `filter` and `prefix` unspecified.

 ~> **NOTE:** A rule cannot be updated from having a filter (via either the `rule.filter` parameter or when neither `rule.filter` and `rule.prefix` are specified) to only having a prefix via the `rule.prefix` parameter.

-~> **NOTE** Terraform cannot distinguish a difference between configurations that use `rule.filter {}` and configurations that neither use `rule.filter` nor `rule.prefix`, so a rule cannot be updated from applying to all objects in the bucket via `rule.filter {}` to applying to a subset of objects based on the key prefix `""` and vice versa.
+~> **NOTE** The provider cannot distinguish a difference between configurations that use `rule.filter {}` and configurations that neither use `rule.filter` nor `rule.prefix`, so a rule cannot be updated from applying to all objects in the bucket via `rule.filter {}` to applying to a subset of objects based on the key prefix `""` and vice versa.

 The `rule` configuration block supports the following arguments: